Five PhD Programmes

 65% of Sciences Po PhDs pursue teaching positions and research: 34% as university professors, 23% in research, and 8% in secondary education and university preparatory classes.
 35% work in other sectors: consultancies, international organisations, businesses, etc.

-The Doctoral School offers a world-class educational framework along with tailored professional integration services.
+The School of Research offers a world-class educational framework along with tailored professional integration services.
 PhD candidates work with internationally renowned thesis supervisors and benefit from personalised support in Sciences Po's research centres.

 While the majority of PhD graduates pursue careers in academia, the research work and methodology they have undertaken makes their profiles highly valuable to public administrations, businesses and consulting firms, international organisations, and think-tanks.